Economic Policy Uncertainty and Bank Liquidity Creation

 Date Written: April 1, 2018

-We identify an important channel through which economic policy uncertainty (EPU) affects the real economy – bank liquidity creation.
-Using over one million U.S. bank-quarter observations during 1985:Q2-2016:Q4, we find EPU decreases asset-side and off-balance sheet-side liquidity creation, but increases liability-side liquidity creation by less, yielding reduced total liquidity creation.
-The reductions stem primarily from decreased supply of banking services, rather than demand, suggesting the negative effects of EPU on bank liquidity creation have causal effects in harming the real economy.
-Findings are highly robust, except for during financial crises, possibly reflecting favorable government treatment of banks during these times.
+Using over one million bank-quarter observations, we identify an important channel through which economic policy uncertainty (EPU) harms the real economy – bank liquidity creation.
+EPU decreases asset-side and off-balance sheet-side liquidity creation, but increases liability-side liquidity creation by less, yielding reduced total liquidity creation.
+Reductions stem primarily from decreased liquidity supply, rather than demand, suggesting causal effects on the real economy.
+This channel may help explain prior findings of unfavorable effects of uncertainty on corporate and household behavior.
+Stock market analysis reinforces our results.
+Findings do not hold during financial crises, possibly reflecting favorable government treatment of banks during crises.

 Keywords: economic policy uncertainty, bank, liquidity creation, economic growth